thebilal/Third-Person-Shooter-Game/README.md

 # full_game

-This is a simple third person shooter game
+This is a simple third person shooter Game.